National Recovery Month in New Jersey: Honoring Substance Abuse Recovery

 The History of National Recovery Month

 Recovery month was created by Substance Abuse and Mental Health Services Administration (SAMHSA).
 Now, in its 31st year, the SAMHSA Recovery Month will be supported by the Faces and Voices of Recovery, an organization dedicated to vocalizing the needs of the millions of Americans living a sober life through addiction recovery.
-Faces and Voices of Recovery created a new website for Recovery Month 2020 where you can find Recovery Month events or submit your own event to the Recovery Month calendar.
+Faces and Voices of Recovery created a website for Recovery Month where you can find Recovery Month events or submit your own event to the Recovery Month calendar.

 - Sponsor a recovery support service in your area.
 NJ-CARS offers numerous sponsorship opportunities on their website, allowing you to be involved without being front and center.